Victor Leung

 }

-Also, for private declarations, you can put inside the .m files like this:
+Also, for private declarations, you can include them in the .m file like this:

 @interface Something()